f5devcentral/f5-velos-training/docs/initial_setup_of_velos_system_controllers.rst

   :align: center
   :scale: 70%

 It’s also a good idea to have the VELOS system controllers send logs to an external syslog server.
-This can be configured in the **System Settings > Log Settings** screen.
+This can be configured in the **System Monitoring > Log Settings** screen.
 Here, you can configure remote servers, the logging facility, and severity levels.

 .. image:: images/initial_setup_of_velos_system_controllers/image6.png